Epicurius/Dynamic-memory-library/README.md

 ##	My dynamic memory allocation & management library in c.

+NOTE: There are some issues with different platforms/systems!
-My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling. <br>
+My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling.<br>
 The project was written in accordance with the Norm.
 See TheNorm.md in the root of the repository.<br>

 #### Summary